-- All snacks provided are to be in compliance with the guidelines set out in the anaphylactic policy. - No nuts, peanuts or peanut butter or any snack with reference of "may contain traces of..." or "manufactured with the same equipment as..." are permitted.
+- All snacks provided are to be in compliance with the guidelines set out in the anaphylactic policy. - Planned snack menus will be submitted by duty parents one week in advance and posted outside of the classroom.
+Changes can be made to the menu anytime before the snack is served should a planned item be unavailable or changed. - No nuts, peanuts or peanut butter or any snack with reference of "may contain traces of..." or "manufactured with the same equipment as..." are permitted.
 This information is often noted immediately after the ingredient list. - All members are to familiarize themselves with the list of allergies prior to bringing in snacks. - No bulk food is permitted due to possible contamination and lack of labelling. - All package labelling should be read carefully for ingredient changes especially any allergen warnings as set out by the anaphylactic policy.
 Manufacturers, ingredients and processing plants may change without warning. - No home baked goods please see snack list for alternate suggestions.
-Only food prepared in peanut free facilities will be accepted. - Please provide juice in bottles NOT boxes.
-Check ingredient list as some juices contain plant sterols which are derived from highly refined vegetable oils, including peanut oil.
-Although, highly refined peanut oil is not considered allergenic, some families still prefer to avoid it for their children. - All snacks must be prepared in the classroom.
+Only food prepared in peanut free facilities will be accepted. - Water will be provided with the snack. - All snacks must be prepared in the classroom.
 No preparation, such as washing or cutting may be done at home.
 This is to avoid the possibility of cross-contamination. - Containers used to transport the snack to school must be carefully washed to avoid cross-contamination. - No container may be used to transport or store the snack that has previously contained any allergen as set out by the anaphylactic policy. - Only utensils provided by SCNS may be used for in class preparation and distribution of snack. - All food allergies are to be posted in the classroom in compliance with the anaphylactic policy. - All children with allergies that are caused by unavoidable ingredients are to bring their own snacks as set out by the anaphylactic policy. - All birthday and special event snacks are to comply with the guidelines set out by this policy and the Anaphylactic policy.